Last updated: September 2023

 Automatically-collected Personal Data

-- Technical information: IP or MAC address, device make, model and operating system, mobile network information, internet service provider, unique device identification number, advertising ID, browser type and language, geographic location (e.g., country or city-level location or time zone);
+- Device Information: When you interact with the Platform, we collect technical information about your computer or mobile device including your IP or MAC address, device make, model and operating system, mobile network information, internet service provider, unique device identification number, advertising ID, browser type and language, geographic location (e.g., country or city-level location or time zone);

 Automatically-collected data help us understand how Members and visitors who are not Members use the Platform.
 Specifically, we use automatically-collected data: